Captured CO₂: 80% is Used by the Oil and Gas Industry

 In addition to extending the date by which construction must begin by seven years to Jan.
 1, 2033, the IRA significantly reduced the amount of carbon oxide (generally, carbon dioxide) that a facility must capture to be eligible for the tax credit under Section 45Q.

-Taxpayer Subsidies and Government Credits for for CO2-EOR Gone Wild
+Tracking Taxpayer Subsidies and Government Credits for Carbon Capture

 Above: Governments have spent over $20 billion – and have legislated or announced policies that could spend up to $200 billion more – of public money on CCS, providing a lifeline for the fossil fuel industry.